 A newly installed StorageOS cluster does not include a licence.
 A cluster can run unlicensed for 24 hours.
 After that, new operations such as volume provisioning or adding nodes are not permitted.
-Normal functioning of the cluster can be unlocked by applying a Free Developer licence.
+Normal functioning of the cluster can be unlocked by applying a Free Personal licence.

 To learn how to apply a licence to your cluster, check the operations licensing page.

-Free Developer licence
+Free Personal licence

 For information on our commercial offerings, including support, please contact [email protected].